When you move your arm, does your shoulder hike up?

 How to Get Rid of Synergistic Movement Patterns

-However, when severe spasticity and synergistic movement prevent a stroke patient from moving correctly at all, it’s clear that incorrect practice is better than no practice when you’re trying your best and focusing on good form every time.
+However, when severe spasticity and synergistic movement prevent a stroke patient from moving at all, it’s clear that any type of movement is better than no movement when you’re trying your best and focusing on good form every time.

 Summary: Synergistic Movement After Stroke